MicroSumari/test-task/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### How to use
+- On the main page you will have all the information about the whole application.
+- You can use the search bar for filtering specific result.
+- Click on the card given to know about the characters details
+- At the bottom you have pagination options.
+It will allow to navigate through the whole list of characters.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\